callum-oakley/worse-is-better-slides/slides.md

 - but C won the race

-- therefore "worse is better"
+- therefore worse is better

 - you write [an essay][] describing the worse is better approach